 3.5 Cumulative adjacent channel leakage ratio (CACLR)

-The following test requirement applies for sub-block or inter RF bandwidth gap sizes listed in Table 3.5-1:
+The following test requirement applies for sub-block or Inter RF Bandwidth gap sizes listed in Table 3.5-1:

 – Inside a sub-block gap within an operating band for a BS operating in non-contiguous spectrum.

-– Inside an inter RF bandwidth gap for a BS operating in multiple bands, where multiple bands are mapped on the same antenna connector.
+– Inside an Inter RF Bandwidth gap for a BS operating in multiple bands, where multiple bands are mapped on the same antenna connector.

-The cumulative adjacent channel leakage power ratio (CACLR) in a sub-block gap or the inter RF bandwidth gap is the ratio of
+The cumulative adjacent channel leakage power ratio (CACLR) in a sub-block gap or the Inter RF Bandwidth gap is the ratio of

-a) the sum of the filtered mean power centred on the assigned channel frequencies for the two carriers adjacent to each side of the sub-block gap or the inter RF bandwidth gap, and
+a) the sum of the filtered mean power centred on the assigned channel frequencies for the two carriers adjacent to each side of the sub-block gap or the Inter RF Bandwidth gap, and

 b) the filtered mean power centred on a frequency channel adjacent to one of the respective sub-block edges or RF bandwidth edges.

-The requirement applies to adjacent channels of E-UTRA or UTRA carriers allocated adjacent to each side of the sub-block gap or the inter RF bandwidth gap.
+The requirement applies to adjacent channels of E-UTRA or UTRA carriers allocated adjacent to each side of the sub-block gap or the Inter RF Bandwidth gap.
 The assumed filter for the adjacent channel frequency is defined in Table 3.5-1 and the filters on the assigned channels are defined in Table 3.5-2.

 NOTE – If the RAT on the assigned channel frequencies are different, the filters used are also different.

-For wide area category A BS, either the CACLR limits in Table 3.5-1 or the absolute limit of 13dBm/MHz apply, whichever is less stringent.
+For wide area category A BS, either the CACLR limits in Table 3.5-1 or the absolute limit of 13dBm/MHz shall apply, whichever is less stringent.

-For Wide Area Category B BS, either the CACLR limits in Table 3.5-1 or the absolute limit of 15 dBm/MHz apply, whichever is less stringent.
+For Wide Area Category B BS, either the CACLR limits in Table 3.5-1 or the absolute limit of 15 dBm/MHz shall apply, whichever is less stringent.

 For Medium Range BS, either the CACLR limits in Table 3.5-1 or the absolute limit of 25 dBm/MHz shall apply, whichever is less stringent.